Innovation, Defence and Security — two-year master's programme

 3. Maximum grade in your local grade system

-4. Confirmation that you confirm that the above information given is true and correct as to the best of your knowledge
+4. Your signature and statement confirming that the above information given is true and correct as to the best of your knowledge

 Many diplomas from international universities already have calculated values and then it is enough to state the GPA (Grade Point Average) value directly.